 If you wish to wear your Mikimoto ring everyday do understand that the nacre of the pearl and its setting may be compromised.

-Mikimoto cultured pearl necklaces are strung with the finest silk thread for both strength and beauty.
-However, if that string stretches or loosens, it may break suddenly.
-Even if you don't wear your pearls often, we recommend that you have your pearls restrung every year.
+Mikimoto cultured pearl necklaces are strung with durable thread.
+However, if the string stretches or loosens, it may break suddenly.
+Even if you don't wear your pearls often, we recommend that you have your pearls restrung regularly.